 In Saranda, the main companies are located near the port.
-I have rented off ‘Buy Home Albania’ which is a Saranda office in the centre.
+I have rented from ‘Buy Home Albania’ which is a Saranda office in the centre.

 Obviously, prices vary from company to company and depending on which month you are renting it.
-You can rent a car for as low as €13 and as high as €100 per day.
+You can find a car for rent in Albania for as low as €13 and as high as €100 per day.

-Driving on the roads in Albania
+Driving on the Roads in Albania

-The roads of Albania can be quite a hassle as some of the roads can be in bad condition.
+Travelling in Albania can be quite a hassle as some of the roads can be in bad condition.
 There’s often a lot of potholes and usually, if there’s a big hole in the road, they will stick an object in it.

-Road rules in Albania
+Road Rules in Albania

 Make sure you always have your licence on you.
 For Albanians, there are harsh penalties for not carrying your license.
 Being a foreigner, you are in an even more vulnerable position so don’t risk it!

-In Albania make sure you always stick to the right-hand side of the road!
+In Albania, make sure you always stick to the right-hand side of the road!

-- Give way to the right
+Give Way to the Right

 You should always give way at intersections to the person on your right.
 The person entering a roundabout has right of way.

-- Keep to the speed limits
+Keep to the Speed Limits

 Take notice of the signs.
 Albania has some strange speed zones.
 For no reason, the speed might change to as low as 30 Km an hour for absolutely no reason in the middle of nowhere.

 It’s illegal to drive whilst using a cell phone in Albania.

-- Wait for the Police
+Wait for the Police